kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Gentles, I. J. *The English Revolution and the Wars in the Three Kingdoms, 1638–1652*.
 London: Routledge, 2007.

 Gowland, Angus.
 ‘Mind/Brain’.
-In _A Cultural History of Medicine in the Renaissance_, edited by Elaine Leong and Claudia Stein, vol. 3 of _A Cultural History of Medicine_, edited by Roger Cooter, 163–88.
+In _A Cultural History of Medicine in the Renaissance_, edited by Elaine Leong and Claudia Stein.
+Vol. 3 of _A Cultural History of Medicine_, edited by Roger Cooter, 163–88.
 London: Bloomsbury, 2021.

 Gregory, Rabia. _Marrying Jesus in Medieval and Early Modern Northern Europe: Popular Culture and Religious Reform_.
 London: Routledge, 2016.